WeblateOrg/weblate/docs/admin/install.rst

 for handling following operations (this list is not complete):

 * Receiving webhooks from external services (see :ref:`hooks`).
-* Runing regular maintenance tasks such as backups, cleanups, daily add-ons, or updates (see :ref:`backup`, :setting:`BACKGROUND_TASKS`, :ref:`addons`).
+* Running regular maintenance tasks such as backups, cleanups, daily add-ons, or updates (see :ref:`backup`, :setting:`BACKGROUND_TASKS`, :ref:`addons`).
 * Running :ref:`auto-translation`.
 * Sending digest notifications.